hotosm/docs/docs/tools-summary.md

 get over a time period of interest, for a specific AOI that may be used in TM or FMTM.

-### RawDataAPI & Underpass
+### Raw Data API & Underpass

 They use an innovative database structure to make OSM data much more usable.
 The idea to make OSM data more accessible, searchable / filterable, and create extracts in formats that can be consumed either by software or users.

-Underpass is a quality control tool that will sit on top of RawDataAPI.
+Underpass is a quality control tool that will sit on top of Raw Data API.

 ### Export Tool

 The purpose of Export Tool is to:

 - Take the users input for what data they need, over what area.
-- Calls raw-data-api to extract and filter the data.
+- Calls Raw Data API to extract and filter the data.
 - Receives back the data in the user requested format, e.g. a JSON for use in another tool, or a geopackage for use in GIS software by a user.